openordu/ordu-11ty/src/docs/contributing/conduct.md

 * any minors in one’s charge,
 * and fellow adults/minors

-Sexual offenders do not belong to The Déisi Clan and legal conviction or confession of sexual crimes means the convicted belong to the Na hEasonóracha, The Dishonored.
+Sexual offenders do not belong to The Déisianna and legal conviction or confession of sexual crimes means the convicted belong to the Na hEasonóracha, The Dishonored.